 Traumawise is a Fremantle based counselling and psychotherapy service that can help you recover from life threatening events, Post Traumatic Stress Disorder, anxiety, addiction, chronic pain and grief and loss.

-I have lived in Fremantle for 35 years.
-I am a tertiary trained counsellor with more than 17 years’ experience helping adolescents, adults and families across a variety of settings including schools, TAFE, not for profit mental health and addiction recovery settings.
+I have lived in Fremantle for 38 years.
+I am a tertiary trained accredited counsellor with more than 21 years’ experience helping adolescents, adults and families across a variety of settings including schools, TAFE and not for profit mental health and addiction recovery settings.
 I am a clinical registrant with the PACFA Psychotherapy and Counselling Federation of Australia which is the peak counselling membership organisation in Australia.
 I am also a full member of EMDRAA (Eye Movement Desensitisation and Reprocessing Association of Australia).
 I am constantly upskilling and adding to my knowledge base as EMDR evolves and grows as a dynamic therapy used for a variety of purposes.
 I believe that the counselling relationship is the base from which all healing stems so you can be assured that you will feel valued and listened to.

 How I Can Help You

 I am able to assist in the following areas: